-If I previously had LASIK, R.K., or other refractive surgery, can I still have a lens implant?
+If I previously had LASIK or other refractive surgery, can I still have a lens implant?

 Yes.
 However, prior refractive surgery significantly impairs the accuracy of corneal measurements, making it very difficult to estimate the optimum implant power.
-A new technology called wavefront aberrometry can improve the results by utilizing measurements taken in the operating room after the cataract is removed.
+A newer, but very expensive type of lens implant - the light adjustable lens - solves this problem because we are able to precisely change and adjust the lens prescription using a UV light treatment after we surgically implant it.